PermutaTriangle/comb_spec_searcher/README.md

 as a good example of how to use the `comb_spec_searcher` package.

-The first step is to create the classes that will be used to for discovering the underlying structure of the class of interest.
+The first step is to create the classes that will be used for discovering the underlying structure of the class of interest.
 In this case, considering the prefix of the words is what we need.
 We then create a new python `class` representing this that inherits from `CombinatorialClass` which can be imported from `comb_spec_searcher`.